Your home opens securely when you arrive.

 The Proxly Tag

-A stolen Tag won't open your gate.
 The Tag has built-in anti-theft protection that renders it non-functional once it's been taken from your car.
-So even if a thief reads your address off the registration and drives to your house, the stolen Tag does nothing.
+So even if a thief reads your address off the registration and drives to your house, the stolen Tag won't open your gate.

 If your car gets broken into, your house stays safe.